pjbr/js-challenge/README.md

 ```
   $ gulp build
 ```
-this will build the assets in dist from /app
+this will build the assets in dist from /app you can open them as static files, but some css from cdn's may not be loaded correctly.
 ### To run dev server assets:
 ```
   $ gulp serve